jracines/CalPolyWEDS/fireDetection/cnn/test/README.md

-This is a test to run a keras CNN on a Raspberry Pi 4
+This is a test to run a keras CNN on a Raspberry Pi 4\
+It seems that rpi4 supports different version of tensorflow than\
+on Google Collab...